 When they drew near to the village to which they were going, he made as if to go on; but they pressed him to stay with them.
 “It is nearly evening,” they said, “and the day is almost over.”
 So he went in to stay with them.
 Now while he was with them at the table, he took the bread and said the blessing; then he broke it and handed it to them.
 And their eyes were opened and they recognised him; but he vanished from their sight.
 Then they said to each other, “Did not our hearts burn within us as he talked to us on the road and explained the scriptures to us?”

 They set out that instant and returned to Jerusalem.
 There they found the Eleven assembled together with their companions, who said to them, “Yes, it is true.
 The Lord has risen and has appeared to Simon.”
 Then they told their story of what had happened on the road and how they had recognised him in the breaking of bread.

 This is the Gospel of the Lord

 Do we have any close friend or relative who have left us?
 Discuss how we remember them.
 Through photos, videos or gifts.
 How many of your daddies and mommies have your photograph in their phones?

 Go through the reading again to identify some interesting features of the reading:

-© How many times did Jesus appeared to his disciples after his resurrection: to Mary Magdalene (in the morning of Easter Sunday); on the road to Emmaus (in the afternoon); in the locked room (in the evening); to Thomas (a week later).
-Apparently, John called this the third time Jesus appeared to his disciples.
+- How many times did Jesus appeared to his disciples after his resurrection: to Mary Magdalene; on the road to Emmaus; in the locked room; to Thomas, at the lakeside.

-© The disciples did not first recognise Jesus.
+- The disciples did not first recognise Jesus.
 This is the same as in some of the other resurrection stories: who else?
-Mary Magdalene; the disciples on the road to Emmaus.
+Mary Magdalene, the disciples when they met Jesus by the lakeside.
 When did they properly recognise Jesus?
-When he started eating with them, just like at Emmaus.
+When he started eating with them, just like at the lakeside.